dreamportdev/Osdev-Notes/01_Build_Process/02_Boot_Protocols.md

 All the other fields depends on the type of the request.

-The response instead, has only one mandatory field, it's the `revision` field, that like in the request, it marks the revision of the response field there is no coupling between response and request `revision` number.
+The response instead, has only one mandatory field, it's the `revision` field, that like in the request, it marks the revision of the response field.
+Note that there is no coupling between response and request `revision` number.

 ### Fancy Features